Best camera phones 2025 - buyer’s guide

 • There are more powerful phones at that price

-The Motorola Edge 50 Pro is our first budget pick here for being the best cameraphone around the €500 mark.
+The Motorola Edge 50 Pro is another budget pick here for being the best cameraphone around the €500 mark.
 The Pro isn't the top model in the Motorola Edge lineup this time around, but it nicely slots somewhere below flagship territory.
 Even with the remarkably-specced Ultra, the Edge 50 Pro still manages to offer a very capable camera setup for stills - a champion at light gathering of a main camera is joined by a solid telephoto in a segment where dedicated zoom cameras are rare and an ultrawide that's got autofocus and puts it to good use.
 And then it tops it all off with some excellent selfies for good measure.

 It doesn't quite tickle our fancy for video recording though, so it's worth keeping in mind that it's not quite the all-round cameraphone it could have been.
 Also somewhat annoying is the choice of chipset, which may be adequate for most things, but still doesn't look good next to similarly priced competitors in some markets.